 When using SurveySay, all information about usage is automatically recorded, and the company maintains access to information such as the number of log-ins, data clicked on, user’s IP address, time spent on each page visited, and information about the user’s browser and platform.
 Sometimes, additional pieces of information may be required in order to match consumers with additional survey opportunities.
 This information may include age, consumer habits, information about hobbies and interests, employment status, and product ownership.

 SurveySay does not send spam emails.
 Commercial or marketing messages are only sent with consent or opt-in by users.
 Users may opt-out of email communications at any point.
 We confirmed this with our own account.
 The emails we received from SurveySay were alerts stating that new surveys were available, and links to the survey sites were included in the emails.
 In certain cases, personal information may be disclosed.
 Possible causes for this scenario include matters where compliance with the law is necessary, such as a court order, legal investigations, or third-party claims.

 The reviews for SurveySay are not sparkling.
-The site has a 1.75 star rating from Reviewopedia, and a 1.2 star rating on SiteJabber.
+The site has a 1.75-star rating from Reviewopedia, and a 1.2-star rating on SiteJabber.
 Online reviews for almost any company tend to trend negative, however, since angry customers are more likely to leave reviews than happy ones.
-The reviews do provide valuable insight about the frustrations and annoyances that users have experienced through SurveySay.
+The reviews do provide valuable insight into the frustrations and annoyances that users have experienced through SurveySay.
 Some of the most common complaints include: